-Financial assets are classified as at FVTPL when such financial assets are mandatorily classified as at FVTPL.
+Financial assets are classified as at FVTPL when such a financial asset is mandatorily classified as at FVTPL.
 Financial assets mandatorily classified as at FVTPL include investments in equity instruments which are not designated as at FVTOCI and debt instruments that do not meet the amortized cost criteria or the FVTOCI criteria.

-Financial assets at FVTPL are subsequently measured at fair value, and any dividends or interest earned on such financial assets are recognized in other income and interest income, respectively; any remeasurement gains or losses on such financial assets are recognized in other gains or losses.
+Financial assets at FVTPL are subsequently measured at fair value, with any gains or losses arising on remeasurement recognized in profit or loss.
+The net gain or loss recognized in profit or loss does not incorporate any dividends or interest earned on such a financial asset.
 Fair value is determined in the manner described in Note 26.